Microsoft Word provides a number of different tools that you can use to add content to a document.

 Our guide below will show you how to insert a text box into a Word 2013 document, then point out some of the basic formatting options available for that text box.

-Add a Text Box to a Document in Word 2013
+How to Add a Text Box to a Document in Word 2013 (Guide with Pictures)

 The steps in this article will show you how to add a text box to a document in Microsoft Word 2013.
 These steps are very similar for Microsoft Word 2007, 2010, and 2016.